ChiragHira/JAVA-DSA/README.md

 <h5>Given an array of distinct integers candidates and a target integer target, return a list of all unique combinations of candidates where the chosen numbers sum to target.
 You may return the combinations in any order.
 The same number may be chosen from candidates an unlimited number of times.
 Two combinations are unique if the
 frequency of at least one of the chosen numbers is different.--> Combination_Sum.java</h5>
 <h5>Given an array of integers heights representing the histogram's bar height where the width of each bar is 1, return the area of the largest rectangle in the histogram. --> Largest_Are_Under_Histrogram.java</h5>
-<h5>Find all permutation of the given String --> Permutation.java,PermutationWithDuplicate.java </h5>
+<h5>Find all possiable permutation of the given String --> Permutation_1.java , PermutationWithDuplicate.java </h5>